Fanconi Syndrome

 Leuven, VLG, BE

-Elena Levtchenko practices in Leuven, Belgium.
+Elena Levtchenko practices practicing medicine in Leuven, Belgium.
 Ms. Levtchenko is rated as an Elite expert by MediFind in the treatment of Fanconi Syndrome.
-Her top areas of expertise are Cystinosis, Fanconi Bickel Syndrome, Fanconi Syndrome, Hypophosphatemia, and Kidney Transplant.
+She is also highly rated in 31 other conditions, according to our data.
+Her clinical expertise encompasses Cystinosis, Fanconi Bickel Syndrome, Fanconi Syndrome, Hypophosphatemia, and Kidney Transplant.

 Learn about our expert tiers